GusFer-cmd/HTML/Challenge/README.md

 📄<br>OptimusTech Webpage
 </h1>

-## This is a challenge that i made for Alura curse
+## This is a project that i made for Alura curse
     The main objective here it´s put on practice what i have learn using only HTML/CSS

 ## Skills